Kavanaugh nomination advances to final vote

-The US Senate voted narrowly to advance Brett Kavanaugh to the threshold of the Supreme Court, as President Donald Trump's pick survived a dramatic procedural vote that could have effectively killed his nomination after sexual assault allegations were made against him.

-The vote was 51-49, after key swing Republican Sens.
-Susan Collins and Jeff Flake, along with Democratic Sen. Joe Manchin, voted to advance the nomination.
-The final vote is expected Saturday.
+"[F]airness would dictate that the claims at least should meet a threshold as more likely than not."
+She went on to say that the allegations "fail to meet the more likely than not standard."

+"Therefore I do not believe that these charges can fairly prevent Judge Kavanaugh from serving on the court."

-One wavering Republican, Sen. Lisa Murkowski, defied her party and voted against advancing the nomination, and declared that she will vote against Kavanaugh's confirmation Saturday as well
+Murkowski in contrast, defied her party and voted against advancing the nomination.

-"He's not the right man for the court at this time," she told reporters.
+"He's not the right man for the court at this time," Murkowski told reporters.

-Flake said he will back Kavanaugh unless something changes.
-Asked how he will vote, he said "yes, unless something big were to change.
-I don't see what would."
-The Arizona Republican had forced a one-week delay and an extended FBI investigation into Kavanaugh.

-Collins said she will make her final position clear later Friday, adding a final element of drama to the tortured saga of Kavanaugh's nomination that has exposed and deepened national political divides.
-A source close to Manchin said that he was expected to vote "yes" on confirming the judge but that given the fluidity of a tumultuous nomination process it was impossible to be sure.

 Kavanaugh's candidacy has stirred a furious political debate and whipped up protests and recriminations and a clash between the mostly male power structure of the Republican Party and the emerging influence of the #MeToo movement which has become an important force in liberal politics.

-The only way that the vote could have been closer was if the final tally had been 50-50 -- in which case Vice President Mike Pence would have been called upon to break the tie in favor of Kavanaugh.

-A final floor vote on Kavanaugh's nomination will finally resolve a confirmation process that was consumed by partisan outrage after the emergence of allegations that Kavanaugh assaulted Christine Blasey Ford while they were teenagers in the 1980s in suburban Washington D.C.
+The road to final confirmation became clearer on Friday morning when Kavanaugh survived a crucial procedural vote 51-49 in the Senate and Collins and Flake lined up with their Republican colleagues -- an outcome that was in doubt up until the last minute.

-Kavanaugh repeatedly denied the allegation, but emotional testimony Ford delivered to the Senate Judiciary Committee last week, and the judge's own explosive and partisan performance raised doubts about his temperament and left his hopes hanging by a thread.
+Kavanaugh repeatedly denied Ford's allegations and condemned Democrats for drilling down on his teenage drinking and yearbook postings.
+But emotional testimony Ford delivered to the Senate Judiciary Committee last week, and the judge's own explosive and partisan performance, raised doubts about his temperament and left his hopes hanging by a thread.

-In the tense moments before the vote, Senate Majority Leader Mitch McConnell, for whom a conservative Supreme Court majority would represent a career defining achievement, accused Democrats of trying to derail Kavanaugh's nomination with delaying tactics and obstruction-- even though he is a possibly Washington's most accomplished master of the dark arts.
+In the tense moments before the morning vote, Senate Majority Leader Mitch McConnell, for whom a conservative Supreme Court majority would represent a career defining achievement, accused Democrats of trying to derail Kavanaugh's nomination with delaying tactics and obstruction -- even though he is a possibly Washington's most accomplished master of the dark arts.

 "We know the Senate is better than this, we know the nation deserves better than this," McConnell said.
 "Let's seize the golden opportunity before us today, confirm a Supreme Court justice who will make us proud."

-Had the vote fallen short, it would have dealt a major blow to the nomination and throw the possibility of confirmation into serious doubt.
+Had the vote fallen short, it would have thrown a major blow to the nomination and throw the possibility of confirmation into serious doubt.

 There was immense relief at the White House where Trump watched a vote that takes him one final step closer to becoming the Republican president who enshrined a conservative majority on the Supreme Court -- an achievement that will elevate him in history.

-"Very proud of the U.S. Senate for voting "YES" to advance the nomination of Judge Brett Kavanaugh!" the President tweeted, moments after the final tally became official.
+"Very proud of the U.S. Senate for voting 'YES' to advance the nomination of Judge Brett Kavanaugh!" the President tweeted, moments after the final tally became official.

-Ford's lawyers said their client was not watching the vote unfold on television.
+Ford's lawyers said their client did not watch the vote unfold on television.

-There remains uncertainty about the timing of the final vote, since Montana Republican Sen. Steve Daines plans to walk his daughter down the aisle at her wedding on Saturday.

-Daines, however, said he had arranged transportation and could get back to Washington after the nuptials to vote.

 Friday's vote took place after yet another extraordinary twist in the Kavanaugh confirmation process, when the nominee penned a last minute Wall Street Journal op-ed that was seen as an effort to put to rest questions about his temperament.